kevinsogo/compgen/README.md

 1. Run `bash setup.sh`.
 If it prints `DONE`, then it was successful.
 Make sure you have `python3` and `pip3`.

-    *Note:* Among other things, it installs a bunch of python packages.
+    *Note:* Among other things, it installs a bunch of python packages (via `setuptools`).
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.

+    If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.

 2. Add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.